hys42/Synthetic-Defect-Generating/README.md

 For detailed information, you can check our "" article.

 Citing
-If you use this interface in scientific context, please cite the following publications:
+If you use this interface in scientific context, please cite the following publication:
 ..............